Yougha789/Modding-Us/README.md

 # Modding-Us-
-Modding Us est une application pour mobile
+Modding Us is a mobile application
-(Android) et non IOS.
+(Android) and not IOS.
-Qui fait référence à Sumberged qui est sur PC https://github.com/Yougha789/Submerged
+Which refers to Sumberged which is on PC https://github.com/Yougha789/Submerged